Akiya Houses in Japan: Are They Worth It?

 Many local governments in Japan run an akiya bank, a portal site for empty houses.
 Follow this link to a list of government-funded portal sites that handle akiya regionally and all over Japan.

-Although there are plenty of places not registered in akiya banks, it’s a good place to start when house-hunting in Japan.
+Although there are plenty of places not registered in akiya banks, it’s a good place to start when looking for akiya houses for sale in Japan.

 2. Real estate agents